chiragdaryani/naive-bayes-from-scratch/README.md

-# Naive Bayes for Relation Detection from Scratch
+# Naive Bayes for Relation Detection in Sentence from Scratch

 In this project, our aim is to build a Naive Bayes model based on bag-of-word (BoW) features to classify the relation of a sentence.
 The program processes and classifies a sentence as indicating one of the following relations: publisher, director, performer, and characters.